GuidesEngineering

 What is the best free AI testing tool?

 Katalon offers the most comprehensive free tier (web, mobile, API testing).
 Applitools has a free tier for visual testing.
 Testim offers a free community edition.
-Shiplight's MCP Server is free with no account required — ideal for teams using AI coding agents.
+Shiplight Plugin is free with no account required — ideal for teams using AI coding agents.

 What is the best AI testing tool for startups?